kyma-project/test-infra/cmd/image-builder/README.md

   cache-run-layers: true
 ```

-## Build multi-architecture images
+## Build Multi-Architecture Images

 >**NOTE:** This is an experimental feature that may change in the future.

-With the introduction of the experimental BuildKit support, the tool now supports the repeatable flag `--platform`.
+With the introduction of the experimental BuildKit support, the tool now supports the repeatable `--platform` flag.
 You can define multiple platforms you want to build an image for.

 You can use all platforms supported by [BuildKit](https://github.com/moby/buildkit/blob/master/docs/multi-platform.md).

-If you want to use experimental features, there is a new image with the tag suffix `-buildkit`.
+If you want to use experimental features, there is a new image with the `-buildkit` tag suffix.

-## Build multiple variants of the same image
+## Build Multiple Variants of the Same Image

 With `image-builder`, you can reuse the same `Dockerfile` to concurrently build different variants of the same image.
 To predefine a set of the same `ARG` substitutions with different values, store them in the `variants.yaml` file .